 (J) Back Rope-on-Foot (Toe-Up).
-On the "OK" command, the skier shall be pulled feet first up-to-speed according to his instructions.
-His body shall be facing upward or downward, pulled entirely by the foot in the toe-strap of his handle.
+On the "OK" command, the skier shall be pulled feet first up-to-speed according to their instructions.
+The skier's body shall be facing upward or downward, pulled entirely by the foot in the toe-strap of their handle.
 Both feet are permitted to touch the toe-strap.
-From a position on his stomach, the skier shall place his free foot onto the water and raise himself in to backward Rope-on-Foot BSP.
+From a position on their stomach, the skier shall place their free foot onto the water and raise himself to backward Rope-on-Foot BSP.